apache/mxnet/doc/R-package/fiveMinutesNeuralNetwork.md

 ## [1] 7.800502
 ```

-Currently we have two pre-defined metrics "accuracy" and "rmse".
+Currently we have four pre-defined metrics "accuracy", "rmse", "mae" and "rmsle".
 One might wonder how to customize the evaluation metric. `mxnet` provides the interface for users to define their own metric of interests:

 ```r